heremaps/xyz-documentation/docs/cli/xyz-shapefiles-docs.md

 More information on simplification is available here: https://github.com/mbloch/mapshaper/wiki/Command-Reference#-simplify

-Note that for smaller shapefiles you can pipe output from `mapshaper` directly to the HERE XYZ CLI.
+As previously mentioned, for smaller shapefiles you can pipe output from `mapshaper` directly to the HERE XYZ CLI, accelerating your TTM (Time To Map).

 	mapshaper big_shapefile.shp -o format=geojson - | here xyz upload spaceID -p property_name -t specific_tag -s

-In this case, you must specify the output format as `format=geojson` as there is no filename extension for `mapshaper` to reference.
-The `-` enables `stout`.

 ### QGIS